manasi1031/Hogwarts-school/README.md

 - HTML Validator: Used for validating HTML code.

 - CSS Validator: Used for validating CSS code.

+- [Techsini website](https://techsini.com/) to create a visual mockup of the site.

 [Back to Table of Contents](##-Table-of-Contents)